alexteghipco/brainSurfer/README.md

 ![](https://i.imgur.com/2iC4PwF.png)

 ## 3. Naming conventions <a name="naming"></a>
 When any kind of data is loaded, BrainSurfer automatically determines the hemisphere to which it belongs based on its file name and proceeds to generate a patch on the surface for that hemisphere.
 For surfaces, files should have a clear reference to a hemisphere by including one of these strings: 'left', 'lh', '.l.','_l.','_l_','right', 'rh','.r.','_r.','_r_'.
 The same generally goes for overlays, although if you are loading a CIFTI file it is possible that it contains information on both hemispheres.
 To ensure BrainSurfer knows this, avoid referencing a specific hemisphere in these cases.
 The typical naming convention for HCP data is consistent with this, usually only containing 'LR' in reference to the left-right symmetric fs_LR template.
 If you have a file whose name references both hemispheres, or no hemispheres (and is not a cifti), BrainSurfer should ask you which hemisphere to patch that file onto, like shown in the image below.
+Note, in the most recent version of brainSurfer, you can edit your own references to hemispheres by editing defaultSettings.json, which allows for more flexibility in naming conventions.

 ![](https://i.imgur.com/uuYIUfa.png)